xxx/cbfc/README.md

 ##### A crappy brainfuck compiler and interpreter to get some experience targeting LLVM.

-Some differences from the standard - cell sizes are native int size, and currently with the compiler pointer does not wrap around memory when incremented or decremented beyond one of the ends.
+Some differences from the standard - cell widths default to native int size (but are configurable), and currently with the compiler pointer does not wrap around memory when incremented or decremented beyond one of the ends.

 ## Installation